mtitus83/MMM-Starlight/README.md

 **Note**: The following options have been deprecated and are no longer configurable to provide a more consistent user experience: `updateInterval`, `retryDelay`, `maxRetries`, and `requestTimeout`.

-This version of MMM-SunSigns includes enhanced debug logging capabilities and a new caching mechanism to improve performance and reduce network usage.
+This version of MMM-Starlight includes enhanced debug logging capabilities and a new caching mechanism to improve performance and reduce network usage.
 Use the `debug` option to enable detailed logging, and refer to the module's documentation for more information on the caching system.

 ### Ordering of Horoscopes